magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 4. Select "Default Store View" in a "Scope" field.
 5. Enter data in the "Synonyms" field.
 6. Click the "Save Synonym Group" button.
-7. Check that a message about successful saving is appeared.
+7. Verify the synonym group saved successfully

 ### Automated testing scenario {#auto-test}

 1. Log in to Admin.
 2. Open the Search Synonym page.
 3. Click the "New Synonym Group" button.
 4. Enter data according to a data set.
-For each variation the synonyms must have unique identifiers.
+For each variation, the synonyms must have unique identifiers.
 5. Click the "Save Synonym Group" button.
-6. Check that a message about successful saving is appeared.
+6. Verify the synonym group saved successfully

 ### Test creation {#test-creation}